 Setting Up Email Authentication for Django Social Login

-Command Description
+Command | Description |

-ACCOUNT_AUTHENTICATION_METHOD Configures the method to use for authentication (e.g., username, email).
+ACCOUNT_AUTHENTICATION_METHOD | Specifies the authentication method to be used (e.g., username, email). |

-Exploring Django Email Authentication Integration
+Examining the Integration of Django Email Authentication

 Python Django Framework Script